intel/llvm/sycl/doc/SYCLDriverforRFC.md

 the device binary as opposed to generating a multi-targeted object as stated above.
 Although the generated object file cannot be executed, it is useful to allow developers to examine the device code for the offload regions.

+Adversely, the `-fsycl-host-only` option creates the host binary as it would be compiled in the multi-target aspect.
+This binary will be created with the generated integration header and footer from the device side.

 ## Additional details